Financial-Times/dotcom-reliability-kit/packages/logger/docs/migration.md

 The following environment variables have been deprecated.

   * **`SPLUNK_LOG_LEVEL`:** This environment variable will be used if a `LOG_LEVEL` environment variable is not present, however it may be removed in a later version of the Reliability Kit logger.
 It's best to migrate to `LOG_LEVEL` early.

+## Migrating from v1 to v2

+### Node.js 14 is no longer supported

+**:red_circle: Breaking:** this version drops support for Node.js v14.
+If your app is already using Node.js v16 or above then you can migrate with no code changes.

+## Migrating from v2 to v3

+### Node.js 16 is no longer supported

+**:red_circle: Breaking:** this version drops support for Node.js v16.
+If your app is already using Node.js v18 or above then you can migrate with no code changes.

+### Log times are now ISO 8601 timestamps

+**:orange_circle: Possibly Breaking:** The `time` property of all logs is now an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) representation of the time that the log was sent rather than a timestamp.
+There are two ways this could be a breaking change in your app:

+  1. If you have saved searches or dashboards that rely on the `time` property being a number.

+  2. If you're using the `withTimestamps` or `useIsoTimeFormat` options with TypeScript, because these options have now been removed from the code and the type definitions.

+If neither of the above is true, this should be a safe update with no code changes.